Toucaan/toucaan.docs/blog/2023-04-15-intrinsic-typography/index.md

 Scaling the digital type across mediums has always been a difficult problem.
 In this post, we will talk about an **intrinsically scaling typographic system** that we have discovered while building our [css framework](https://toucaan.com).

-As you'll see, this new system resolves most, if not all, of the challenges of web design faced by a developer.
+As you'll see, this new system resolves most, if not all, of the challenges faced by a web developer.
 Let's start by solving this meme first:

 ![CSS is Awesome!](./cssisawesome.jpg)